Top

 sergey-zolkin-_UeY8aTI6d0-unsplash.jpg

-After a visual audit of common UI Search & Filter patterns in various GE & external (non-GE) products, the following common scenarios for Search & Filter placement, with opportunities to expand the basic features into Advanced features, were identified.
+After a visual audit of common UI Search & Filter patterns in various GE & external (non-GE) products, the following common scenarios for Search & Filter placement, with opportunities to expand the basic features into Advanced features, were identified:

 1. Advanced Search in the Masthead Navigation

-2. Advanced Search from Masthead Navigation by Basic Categories
+2. Advanced Search from Masthead Navigation (by Basic Categories)

 3. Advanced Search in the Side Navigation

-This could product specific, or a standard e-commerce product grid filtering
+4. Advanced Filter Within a Panel (this could product specific, or a standard e-commerce product grid filtering)

-5. Advanced Filter in the Heading of a Content Page
+5. Advanced Filter in the Heading of a Content Page (i.e. in a Search Results page or product grid filtering)

-6. Advanced Search & Filter Within a Contextual Menu
+6. Advanced Search & Filter Within a Contextual Menu (i.e. in a Data Grid or Column Tools)

 The design process involved bi-weekly reviews with our wider product community.